hikewithhayk/A03/README.md

 1. **Github:**
     a website for hosting projects that use Git for their version control.
 It allows source code management and other collaborative features.

+1. **Repository:**
+    a storage place on Github that stores all appropriate files of a project